 Software Defined Architecture Definition

 Software defined architecture (SDA) provides a layer of virtualization between the software and its users, which connects users to a simple dashboard that masks the complex systems operating in the background.
-A software defined architecture helps large cloud services offer Web scale application services for digital businesses that require high levels of agility and scalability.
+A SDA helps large cloud services offer Web scale application services for digital businesses that require high levels of agility and scalability.

 What is a Software Defined Architecture?

 Software defined architecture (SDA) gives large cloud services like Amazon and Netflix the ability to operate at Web scale — serving massive numbers of consumers while adapting to rapidly changing needs.
-Software defined architecture creates a layer of virtualization between the software and the user.
+SDA creates a layer of virtualization between the software and the user.
 This allows consumers to interact with a simple application interface while benefiting from complex systems that run hidden in the background.

 Software defined data center architecture also makes it easier to change the software.
 This flexibility is how digital businesses can achieve maximum agility.
 They can quickly adjust infrastructure without the consumer noticing.